Gregorio Bausá

 Gregorio Bausá (1590–1656) was a Spanish painter of the Baroque period.

-Born in the island of Majorca in the village of Sóller to Juan Bausá, he was baptized on August 23 the same year.
-He was a nephew of Simón Bausá Sales who became bishop of Majorca in 1607.
+Born in the island of Mallorca in the village of Sóller to Juan Bausá, he was baptized on August 23 the same year.
+He was a nephew of Simón Bausá Sales who became bishop of Mallorca in 1607.
 He was the pupil of Francisco Ribalta, and painted devotional paintings.
 He died in Valencia.